ito-haru/ito-haru/README.md

 ## Hi there 👋

-I'm a student of the University of Tokyo.
+I'm a student in the Department of Civil Engineering at the University of Tokyo.
-I belong to the department of civil engineering.

 I'm interested in mathematical analysis and simulation of how people or cars act in a city.

-Also, I'm a member of NPO Mochikoma, powering the co-learnig space for UTokyo Students named KOMAD, which locates near Komaba Canpus, University of Tokyo.